 The Company determined that the financial assets in scope were primarily related to notes receivable from employees.
 The Company reviews charge-off experience factors, contractual delinquency, historical collection rates, and other information to make the necessary judgments as to credit losses expected.
-The Company's charge-off policy is based on a note by note review.
-Refer to Note 16 "Related Party Transactions" for additional allowance information.
+The Company's charge-off policy is based on a note-by-note review.
+Refer to Note 17 "Related Party Transactions" for additional allowance information.

 In evaluating secured financing receivables (resale agreements and securities borrowed transactions), the Company applies the practical expedient based on the collateral maintenance provisions in estimating an allowance for credit losses.
 Credit losses are not recognized for secured financing receivables where the underlying collateral's fair value is equal to or exceeds the asset's amortized cost basis.
 In cases where the collateral's fair value does not equal or exceed the amortized cost basis, the allowance for credit losses, if any, is limited to the difference between the fair value of the collateral at the reporting date and the amortized cost basis of the financial assets.
+Furthermore, contracts held by the Company are generally short term, and the fair value is monitored daily (aforementioned in 2(f)).
 As such, generally, no allowance for credit losses is held against these secured financing receivables.